Rauzy induction of polygon partitions and toral $\mathbb{Z}^2$-rotations: Toral partitions induced by toral -rotations

 \section{Toral partitions induced by toral $\Z^2$-rotations}

-For IETs, the interval on which we define the Rauzy induction is usually given by one of the atom of the partition which defines the IET itself.
-In our setting, it is not the case.
-The partition that we use carries more information than the natural partition which allows to define the $\Z^2$-rotation $R$ as a pair of polygon exchange transformations.
-The partition is a refinement of the natural partition involving well-chosen sloped lines.
+As for IETs, the domain on which we define the Rauzy induction of $\Z^2$-rotations is given by a union of atoms from the partition which defines the IET itself or its inverse.
+But in the examples that follow, we code the orbits of toral $\Z^2$-rotations by partitions which carries more information than the natural partition expressing a $\Z^2$-rotation as a pair of polygon exchange transformations on a fundamental domain.
+The partition that we use are non-trivial refinements of the natural partition involving well-chosen vertices and sloped lines.
+Thus we also need to define the Rauzy induction of the involved coding partitions and not only of the $\Z^2$-rotations.

 Let $\Gamma$ be a lattice in $\R^2$ and $\generictorus=\R^2/\Gamma$ be a $2$-dimensional torus.
 Let $(\generictorus,\Z^2,R)$ be the dynamical system given by a $\Z^2$-rotation $R$ on $\generictorus$.
 Assuming the $\Z^2$-rotation $R$ is Cartesian on a window $W\subset\generictorus$, then there exist two strictly increasing sequences $r_\bx^{(1)},r_\bx^{(2)}:\Z\to\Z$ are such that